-High Annual and Biennial Weed Competition - Typically, annual and biennial weed competition is not a big problem in emergent wetland plantings.
-If water levels are slow to return in a wetland restoration it may be beneficial to mow areas that will not result in rutting to prevent weeds from producing seed.
-Perennial Weed Competition - Dense establishment of perennial species can be a problem as it can prevent the establishment of native vegetation.
+High Annual and Biennial Weed Competition - Typically, annual and biennial weed competition is not a big problem in emergent wetland plantings as they are short lived and as long as mowing is conducted before seed is set they should not add additional seed into the planting.

+High Perennial Weed Competition - Dense establishment of perennial species can be a problem as it can prevent the establishment of native vegetation.
 Herbicide application may be needed to manage perennial weeds.